Allen into Northern Ireland Open final

 Allen's best previous performance in his home event was reaching the quarter-finals in 2016 but he is having a memorable week in Belfast after achieving a 147 in the first round and then coming back from 3-0 down to stun three-time defending champion Judd Trump in the quarter-finals on Friday.

-The Northern Irishman showed impressive composure as he regained the initiative after Walden had fought back from his slow start to level by the mid-session interval.
+The Northern Irishman, who has been staying in a hotel close to the tournament venue instead of at home, showed impressive composure to regain the initiative after Walden had fought back from his slow start to level by the mid-session interval.

-Allen dominated the first two frames helped by a break of 66 in the second but a missed pink to the middle saw Walden, 38, hit back to open his account as he put together a run of 73.
+Allen dominated the first two frames, helped by a break of 66 in the second, but a missed pink to the middle in the third saw Walden, 38, hit back to open his account as he put together a run of 73.

 The Englishman potted the opening 10 reds and blacks in frame four but his hopes of matching Allen's Sunday maximum were dashed as he lost position.

-A break of 43 helped Allen regain the lead following the mid-session interval and after he won a marathon 52-minute sixth frame to edge 4-2 up, a magnificent total clearance of 133 put the Northern Irishman on the brink of victory.
+A break of 43 helped Allen regain the lead following the mid-session interval and after he won a marathon 52-minute sixth frame to move 4-2 up, a magnificent total clearance of 133 put the Northern Irishman on the brink of victory.

-But a desperately unlucky Allen in off in frame eight saw Walden's brave break of 59 keep the match alive, but the Northern Irishman maintained the admirable composure he has shown this week as a break of 73, helped by an audacious double, helped secure his victory.
+Allen's desperately unlucky in-off in frame eight was punished as Walden's brave break of 59 kept the match alive but the Northern Irishman maintained the admirable composure he has shown this week as a break of 73, helped by an audacious double, secured his victory.

 The world number 11 is chasing a sixth ranking tournament title with his career also including triumphs in the two big invitational events, the Masters and Champion of Champions.